shettyankur/Maze-Game/README.md

 The player has the controls to move left, right, up and down .
 Each level is designed based upon the difficulty .

+Resources

+Resources file contains all the images and the sounds added in the game.

+Levels

+Levels file has the different available levels from which the user can choose from.